 We may transfer your data to third parties based outside the European Economic Area.
-This is necessary for the purposes of administering our business and managing your investments.
+This is necessary for the purposes of administering our business and managing your investments or performing the contract with you.
 Such parties are not permitted to use your personal data for any other purpose than for what has been agreed with us.
 These parties are also required to safeguard your personal data through the use of appropriate technical and organisational data security measures and are prohibited from disclosing or sharing your data with other third parties without our prior authorisation, or unless as required by law.

 How long do we keep hold of your information?

 During the course of our relationship with you we will retain personal data which is necessary to provide services to you or for as long as reasonably necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.
 We will take all reasonable steps to keep your personal data up to date throughout our relationship.
 Once our relationship with you has ended, we will only keep your personal data for a period of time that is appropriate for the type of personal data, and what we hold it for.